omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 #### 3.3.2 Cost

 There is always a cost associated with operating a system.
 Although cost optimization may make for a better business sense, near-zero cost networks will rarely achieve full trustlessness.
 We believe cost and security go hand in hand.
-A project picking a trustless solution on the basis of lower cost should seriously consider the degree in which they may require blockchain level of security guarantees.
+A project picking a trustless solution on the basis of lower cost should seriously consider the degree to which they may require blockchain level of security guarantees.
 The risk and reward are highly dependent on the type of businesses and applications.

 As with performance, cost per transaction cannot be derived or compared in a trivial manner without taking into consideration multiple other factors e.g. number of transactions per block, Ethereum gas price, gas usage.